JayRaTheRu/RandomFUDkerTestMint/README.md

 ---

 We're thrilled to have you join us in this experimental journey.
-Remember, in **The Neighborhood On The BLockchain**, we're all just a bunch of FUDkers chillin'.
+Remember, I'm a FUDker, you're a FUDker, we're all just a bunch of FUDkers chillin in **The Neighborhood On The Blockchain**.
 Let's embrace the FUD and turn it into something amazing!